-Wildfires have significantly impacted the La Pine landscape.
-The table below identifies the large fires greater than 100 acres or deemed significant due to structure loss that have endangered the Greater La Pine area since 2000.
-All of these large wildfires have threatened residents and prompted evacuations within multiple neighborhoods and La Pine State Park.
+Fires too, have significantly impacted the Greater Bend landscape.
+The table below recognizes the large fires that have endangered the Greater Bend Area in recent years.
+All of these larger wildfires have threatened residents, prompted evacuations within multiple neighborhoods, created health concerns due to prolonged heavy smoke inundating the area, and some threatened the City of